eichtml/Lexindle/README.md

 To **reset** the vocabulary database and free up space for new words, follow these steps:

+You can perform these steps with Wi-Fi enabled.
+Apparently, Amazon has the latest version of the database stored on the cloud, so if you don’t have Wi-Fi enabled, the cloud version is never updated and might be reloaded in case the Kindle cannot find the database or in other situations.
+Therefore, I recommend keeping Wi-Fi and sync enabled to ensure that the cloud version is also overwritten.
+> ⚠️**Note:** I only tested with Wi-Fi and Sync enabled.

 - Download and install an SQL editor, such as [DB Browser for SQLite](https://sqlitebrowser.org/).

 - Connect your Kindle to your computer via USB.